AndyObtiva/glimmer-dsl-swt/README.md

 ## Pre-requisites

-- JDK 17 (17.0.1) (find at https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html / Ensure PATH includes Java bin directory for `jpackage` command to work when packaging Glimmer applications)
+- JDK 18 (find at https://www.oracle.com/java/technologies/downloads / Ensure `PATH` env var includes Java bin directory for `jpackage` command to work when packaging Glimmer applications / Preferably setup `JAVA_HOME` env var too to point to JDK home directory before installing JRuby)
-- [RVM](http://rvm.io) on Mac & Linux (not available on Windows)
+- [RVM](http://rvm.io) on Mac & Linux (not needed on Windows)
 - JRuby 9.3.3.0 (supporting Ruby 2.6.x syntax) (get via [RVM](http://rvm.io) on Mac and Linux by running `rvm install jruby-9.3.3.0`; On Windows, find at [https://www.jruby.org/download](https://www.jruby.org/download))
-- SWT 4.22 (already included in the [glimmer-dsl-swt](https://rubygems.org/gems/glimmer-dsl-swt) gem).
-Note that SWT supports ARM64/AARCH64 on Mac and Linux since version 4.20.
+- SWT 4.23 (already included in the [glimmer-dsl-swt](https://rubygems.org/gems/glimmer-dsl-swt) gem).
+Note that SWT supports ARM64/AARCH64 on Mac and Linux since version 4.20
 - Git (comes with Mac and Linux.
 Install on Windows: https://git-scm.com/download/win )

 Glimmer might still work on other versions of Java, JRuby and SWT, but there are no guarantees, so it is best to stick to the pre-requisites outlined above.